 Purdue's Poison Pill: The Breakdown of Chapter 11's Checks and Balances

-Purdue Pharma, the bankruptcy drug manufacturer at the center of the opioid crisis, entered into a controversial settlement of its civil and criminal liability for opioid harms with the Department of Justice.
-The settlement contained an unusual feature—a “poison pill,” that effectively prevents creditors from objecting to any Purdue restructuring: if creditors exercise their rights and push for Purdue’s liquidation, they will forfeit all of Purdue’s value to the Department of Justice.
+Purdue Pharma, the bankrupt drug manufacturer at the center of the opioid crisis, settled its civil and criminal liability for opioid harms with the Department of Justice in a deal that contained a “poison pill” that prevented creditors from objecting to any subsequent plan of reor-ganization for Purdue: if creditors exercised their rights and pushed for Purdue’s liquidation, they would forfeit all of Purdue’s value to the De-partment of Justice.

-While Purdue’s poison pill was unusual in its details, it is representative of the hardball played in contemporary chapter 11 cases.
-This Article argues that Purdue illustrates how the procedural checks and balances that make chapter 11 bankruptcy a fair and credible system have broken down.
-Purdue represents the confluence of three trends in bankruptcy: increasingly aggressive and coercive restructuring techniques that lock in the determination of subsequent decisions in the bankruptcy; the lack of appellate review for many key bankruptcy issues; and the rise of “judge-shopping” facilitated by bankruptcy courts’ local rules that enable debtors to handpick their judge, such that over half of all large, public company bankruptcy filings now end up before just three judges.
+This Article argues that Purdue illustrates how the procedural checks and balances that make Chapter 11 bankruptcy a fair and credi-ble system have broken down.
+Purdue represents the confluence of three trends in bankruptcy: (1) increasingly aggressive and coercive restruc-turing techniques like the poison pill that lock in the determination of subsequent decisions in the bankruptcy; (2) the lack of appellate review for many key bankruptcy issues; and (3) the rise of “judge-shopping,” facilitated by bankruptcy courts’ local rules that enable debtors to handpick their judge.

 Keywords: bankruptcy, forum shopping, judge shopping, opioids, non-debtor releases, third-party releases, channeling injunction, restructuring support agreement, RSA, DIP financing, prepackaged plan, asset sales, stalking horse, equitable mootness, final order

 JEL Classification: G33, K22